 Every time you refresh this page, you should get 3 elevator pitches.

 Take a few minutes to try and defend each one, should be good exercise to get the innovation juices flowing

 Have fun with the generator!

-We are making the compassion world more achievement with big data
+We are making the cost world more diplomacy with robotics

 Hey, I was in a webinar on open source in Robotics!

 What is open source software?
 What are some the advantages and disadvantages?
 Can every robot use ROS (Robot Operating System)?
 These are just a few of the questions discussed in last month’s Robots and Open Source Operating Software webinar, hosted by Robotic Industries Association.

 - What are some of the advantages and disadvantages of open source software?

 - What is corporate America’s concerns with open source?
 Safety?